Frequently Asked Questions

 Horn members use flip folders and lyres, however memorization is required for the Drumline.
 However, the entire band is pushed to memorize pep tunes such as those played during pregame.

 Monday nights are usually inside Kimbrough Music Building in the concert hall for music rehearsal.
-Outdoor rehearsals take place in Martin Stadium.
-However, there may be a select few nights during the season when the band rehearses at Grimes Way Field.
+Outdoor rehearsals take place on Grimes Way Field.
+However, there may be a select few nights during the season when the band rehearses in Martin Stadium.

 Please fill out an excused absence form found on the bulletin board outside the band office (Kimbrough 241).
 Your education comes before band.